Iran to boost production by drilling 35 new wells on ‘world’s largest offshore gas field’

 “This field is located in the underground part of Kish Island and in the waters of the Persian Gulf, with a minimum in place storage of 56 trillion cubic feet of gas, which is considered one of the large gas fields,” added Nabavi.

-In addition, Nabavi confirmed that the development of the Bilal gas field is also ongoing with one appraisal well being drilled in the offshore part of this field.
+In addition, Nabavi confirms that the development of the Bilal gas field is also ongoing with one appraisal well being drilled in the offshore part of this field.
 Eight more wells – including the well currently being drilled – are also planned in the future to bring gas production to 14.1 million cubic meters per day.